kivkivov/Celeste-Superdash-Resources/techglossary.md

 Most, if not all tech in vanilla Celeste is possible with Superdash.
+In addition, Superdash offers a variety of new techniques.

 Superdash Tech: